 The group has worked with numerous partners over the years from both academia and practice.
 Including research with Transfrontier Africa and Balule Nature Reserve in South Africa to study rhino poaching and snare detection, a KNAW visiting professor collaboration with Rebecca Wong, City University of Hong Kong, to examine the illegal killing of protected species in China, and continued work with research fellow Robert Pickles of Panthera, a subject matter expert on problem-oriented wildlife protection.

-Wildlife Crime: Recent news
+Wildlife Crime and Wilderness Problems: Recent news